lealre/Portfolio/README.md

 ---

-## Automating Northwind database operations using PL/pgSQL - Stored Procedures and Triggers
+## Automating Northwind Database Operations Using PL/pgSQL - Stored Procedures and Triggers

 This project aims to use stored procedures and triggers in SQL to automate operations in a database.